Who Should Enroll?

 Prerequisites: BCOR 3510, MRKT 3512, and MRKT 3513

-For additional marketing major and pathway information, see the University Bulletin.
+For additional marketing major and pathway information, see the LMU Bulletin.

 Rethinking the Marketplace Course Partners with Vector 90 and Nipsey Hussle